jfs-Akshata/jfs-repo-1/labs/1 labs spring core.md

-# MODULE : SPRING CORE
+# MODULE : SPRING CORE & SPRING WEB
 <PROJECT : EZSHOP, (NOTE: It would be your own project in this case)>

 ### SCENARIO :